 The Republic of Nauru is the world's smallest republic, covering just 21 km² of land and with a population of less than 10,000 people.

-Nauru is considered a low risk to natural disasters, however it is also considered to have a low capacity to respond to disasters because of its small population and isolation.
-Nauru is most vulnerable to drought due to its close proximity to the equator.
-During the wet season, from November to April, strong winds, sea swells and tropical cyclones sometimes occur.
+Nauru is considered a minimal risk to natural disasters; however, it is also considered to have a low capacity to respond to disasters because of its small population and isolation.
+Nauru is most vulnerable to drought due to its proximity to the equator.
+During the wet season, from November to April, fierce winds, sea swells and tropical cyclones sometimes occur.